mna/tulip/doc/rationales/error-handling.md

 ## Error Normalization

 To allow better error-handling decisions to be made, the various types of errors and extra error values (such as error message + POSIX error number, or error message + postgresql-specific code and maybe SQL state code, etc.) should be converted to a self-contained Error instance.
-This is what the `web.xerror` package does - adding a category code to each error (e.g. 'EIO', 'EDB', 'ESQL') and storing extra information under well-defined field names.
+This is what the `tulip.xerror` package does - adding a category code to each error (e.g. 'EIO', 'EDB', 'ESQL') and storing extra information under well-defined field names.

 This makes handling easier as after conversion, only `nil, err` need to be returned and handled, and the error has all the information required.